shauryagoyall/RL-A3C/README.md

 # Current: Vanilla A3c Actor Critic

+This code runs on CPU.

+## Updates:
-This code runs on CPU. ~I am working on making it GPU acessible.~
+Optimizer (my_optim.py) was updated as per latest pytorch functions ~I am working on making it GPU acessible.~
+Current: working on making it accessible to the latest gym

+## Dependencies (Last I checked)
+python 3.x
+pytorch 1.11
+gym 0.9.6
+numpy

+gym has the strict requirement of the version

 ## Usage